istanbuljs/nyc/README.md

 instrumenting the same files multiple times.
 This can significantly improve runtime performance.

+Changing your nyc configuration may lead to a corrupt cache.
+If you're seeing strange errors after updating nyc or it's configuration, try manually wiping the cache directory (`node_modules/.cache/nyc` by default).

 ## Configuring `nyc`

 Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json (these will not affect `nyc` subcommands):